 Teeth cleaning can be tricky for elders.
 A double headed toothbrush can speed things up if you don’t have much time.
 For example, I help Marj, but she can tire or become impatient, so we persevere together.
 The toothbrush should be soft.
 Brush gently and thoroughly for 2 mins even if gums bleed.
-Bleeding gums (a sign of gum disease) should subside once a regular gentle brushing routine is established.
+Bleeding gums (a sign of gum disease) should subside once a regular gentle brushing routine is established, it’s worked for us.
 If you can manage inter-dental brushes too, well done you (too much for us).

 Having the right quantity of fluoride in the toothpaste helps, especially if brushing time is limited.
 Aim for at least 1,500 ppm (parts per million).
-Colgate’s Durophat is available on prescription at higher concentrations of 2,800 and 5,000ppm for those less able to brush their teeth thoroughly, resistant or incapacitated, for whatever reason.
+Colgate’s Durophat is available on prescription at higher concentrations, of 2,800 and 5,000ppm for those less able to brush their teeth thoroughly, resistant or incapacitated.
 There’s no added fluoride in Bucks tap water, you might be interested to know.

 A 0.05% fluoride mouthwash (without alcohol) between tooth brushing also helps if brushing is tricky.
 Corsodyl can be used to reduce gum disease for 2-3 weeks at a time (it’s an antibiotic and can stain teeth if used for a longer period).
 You can also spray it into the mouth, if rinsing is not an option.

 Lastly, keep up regular dentist check ups.
 Use the NHS website to find a local dentist, NHS or otherwise.
-You may need to check for accessibility too, with a ground floor surgery.
+You may need to check for accessibility too, perhaps a ground floor surgery.

 If, like Marj, visits to a dentist aren’t possible any more, then home visits can be arranged.
 Not all procedures are possible on a sofa, but adequate fillings can be done outside the surgery.
 Bucks NHS dental home visits are covered by the Milton Keynes branch of the CNWL NHS Trust.
 Details of charges are also in the second link.